Is weed legal in Alabama?

 Is Alabama recreational?

 There are lots of lakes and mountains so recreation opportunities abound.
 Cannabis, however, is illegal in Alabama except in the form of CBD oil derived from hemp with less than 0.3% THC.
+Medical cannabis is also legal for registered patients and caregivers.

 When will marijuana be legal in Alabama?

 While we can't predict the future, we do know that Alabamians can't petition to get an medical marijuana initiative added to the ballot.
 Any path to legalize marijuana would have to go through the state legislature.
+The state did legalize medical cannabis in 2021 but made it very clear that this does not open the door to recreational consumption.

 What are Alabama laws about marijuana possession?